Samuel Ramos (footballer, born 2000)

-Samuel Antonio Ramos Linares (born 18 August 2000), known as Samuel Ramos, is a Spanish professional footballer who plays as a central midfielder for Slovak club MFK Zemplín Michalovce.
+Samuel Antonio Ramos Linares (born 18 August 2000) is a Spanish professional footballer who plays as a central midfielder for Scottish Premiership club St Mirren.

-Club career
+Career

-Ramos was born on 18 August 2000, in Santa Cruz de Tenerife and grew up in the UD Las Palmas academy, where he worked his way up to the men's team.
-There he played mostly for the reserve team.
+Ramos was born in Santa Cruz de Tenerife and played in the Las Palmas academy.
+He played senior football for the third and reserve teams.

-Michalovce

-On 22 January 2024, it was announced that Ramos would be joining Slovak club MFK Zemplín Michalovce, signing a 2 year contract.
-He made his professional debut for Zemplín Michalovce in a 2–1 loss against Železiarne Podbrezová, coming on as a substitute for Martin Bednár.
+On 22 January 2024, it was announced that Ramos would be joining Slovak club Zemplín Michalovce, signing a two-year contract.
+He made his professional debut for Zemplín Michalovce in a 2–1 loss against Železiarne Podbrezová, coming on as a substitute for Martin Bednár.He moved to St. Mirren in summer 2026.